AlexanderBiba/wordle/README.md

 # 🧩 Wordle

 A beautiful, modern Wordle game built with React and Firebase.
-Features a clean, responsive design with smooth animations and comprehensive statistics tracking.
+Features a clean, responsive design with smooth animations, comprehensive statistics tracking, and a beautiful dark mode toggle.

 ## ✨ Features

 - **Modern UI/UX**: Clean, beautiful design with smooth animations and transitions
+- **🌙 Dark Mode Toggle**: Beautiful theme switcher with persistent preference
 - **Responsive Design**: Optimized for all devices (desktop, tablet, mobile)
 - **Statistics Tracking**:
   - Games played and win percentage